Home

 • In a small bowl combine remaining bacon, pecans, parsley, and poppy seeds

-• Turn mixture out onto clean clean sheet of waxed paper
+• Turn mixture out onto clean sheet of waxed paper

 • Roll cheese balls or logs in seed mixture to coat